Special Education Teacher (Case Manager) - 2022-2023

 - Create and maintain notifications, records, files, and reports as required by federal, state and local regulations

-- Maintain knowledge of current regulations pertaining to diverse learners
+- Maintain knowledge of current regulations pertaining to special education

-- Serve on a professional development team with other Special Education Teachers across the Summit network to collaborate
+- Serve on a professional development team with other Education Specialist Teachers across the Summit network for collaboration

 - Provide support to students in office hours before and/or after school one day each week